-Located in the foothills of Nandi Hills of Karnataka, Bhoga Nandeeshwara temple is dedicated to Hindu god Shiva.
-It is located 60km far from Bangalore and is under the protection of Archaeological Survey of India as a monument of national importance.
+Located in the foothills of the Nandi Hills of Karnataka, Bhoga Nandeeshwara temple is dedicated to Lord Shiva.
+It is located 60km from Bangalore and is under the protection of the Archaeological Survey of India as a monument of national importance.
 While Nandi Hills is a pretty popular tourist site, not many people know about the Bhoga Nandeeshwara.

 The History and Architecture behind the famous 1000 years old Shiva temple in Karnataka